Electric Avenue: Other release information

 The original B-side to this song was a non-LP track titled "Time Warp", itself a stripped-down instrumental of "Nobody's Got Time", originally released in 1977.
 The 45 sold more than one million copies in the United States, earning a platinum certification.
-It was later re-issued with "I Don't Want to Dance" as the flip side.
-The "Time Warp" track is hailed as pre-dating the house genre by at least seven years, and has become a sought after track by DJs as a "lost" historic track.
+It was later re-issued with "I Don't Wanna Dance" as the flip side.

 In 2001, Peter Black remixed "Electric Avenue" as the "Ringbang Remix", which was released on 28 May 2001.
 The single featured and reached number five on the UK Singles Chart in June 2001, as well as number 16 on the US Billboard Dance Club Play chart.

 Until 2024, Eddy Grant's songs, including "Electric Avenue", were not available on music streaming platforms.
 Grant had refused to allow his music onto streaming sites because of his dislike of how the platforms pay artists, but relented in early 2024, saying he wanted his music to reach new listeners.